 Land Tax Reform

-The Woodhaven Trust advocates the reform of how land is taxed in the United Kingdom.
+The Woodhaven Trust supports organisations that seek to reform how land is taxed in the United Kingdom.
 Land value tax has been referred to as “the perfect tax” and the economic efficiency of a land value tax has been known since the 18th Century.
-Many economists including Adam Smith and David RIcardo have advocated this tax, but it is most famously associated with Henry George, who argued that because the supply of land is fixed and its location value is created by communities and public works, the economic rent of land is the most logical source of public revenue.

 A land value tax is a progressive tax, in that the tax burden falls on titleholders in proportion to the value of locations, the ownership of which is highly correlated with overall wealth and income.

 Land value taxation is currently implemented in Denmark, Estonia, Lithuania, Singapore and Taiwan.
 It has also been applied to smaller extents in parts of Australia and the USA, notably Pennsylvania.

 In 2020, The Woodhaven Trust funded Fairer Tax Campaign CIC, which led to the launch of Fairer Share.

 Fairer Share is actively campaigning to abolish Council Tax and Stamp Duty Land Tax — and replace them with The Proportional Property Tax, a solution that many organisations including IFS, Resolution Foundation, IPPR have recommended.
 This approach will reduce tax bills for those people who live outside London by £6.5 billion annually.

 If you would like to read more about the campaign, you can:

 - visit the website